 Today in Britain, a cottage can be applied to any small home.
 Typically, cottages have a full ground floor and small bedrooms within a steeply pitched roof space on the upper floor.
 In new cottage construction, exposed timber posts and beams are a highly desired feature, adding a touch of historical authenticity.
 Older cottages often had their timbers covered up over time, but when renovated exposing the beams again is a top priority.

 In the United States, our conception of the cottage is very similar to the English one.
 Usually, an American cottage is a small, rural dwelling used as a vacation or recreation property.
-Interestingly, the Canadians have three versions of a cottage and can be quite different from the American usage.
-In Quebec, a cottage is used to refer to any two story home.
+Interestingly, Canadians have three versions of a cottage which can be quite different from the American usage.
+In Quebec, a cottage is used to refer to any two-story home.
 In Ontario, any dwelling that might otherwise be called a cabin is referred to as a cottage.
-Western Canada’s usage of cottage is closer to the British and American usage.
+Western Canada’s usage of cottages is closer to the British and American usage.